-We are delighted to present to you Liverpool Cathedral’s annual review for 2018, the first since The Very Revd Sue Jones became Dean.
-It highlights our work as we endeavour to enable more people to encounter our cathedral, our welcome, and our God.
+I am delighted to be able to present to you Liverpool Cathedral’s annual review for 2018.
+It is the first annual report since I became Dean and it effectively highlights our work as we endeavour to enable more people to encounter our cathedral, our welcome, and our God.

 Since arriving I have been acutely aware of the tremendous opportunities this cathedral has.
 We say we are built by the people, for the people to the Glory of God and we live up to that.
 The report shows our outstanding worship, brilliant cultural programme and dedicated work in tackling food poverty and inequality.
 It highlights the large numbers of worshippers we see – particularly at Christmas – and the vast number of visitor who came to see the museum of the moon.

 However, we work in a challenging environment.
 With no guaranteed funding we have to rely on our own enterprise to support our work.
 Over the year I have learnt that without that zeal we risk becoming relics of the past unable to sustain our worship, support our social justice outreach or maintain our impressive Grade 1* listed building.
 Cathedrals that fail to adapt will fail to thrive, fail to survive.
 We owe it future generations to prevent this from happening.